mdn/translated-content/files/ja/learn/server-side/express_nodejs/deployment/index.md

             new file:   ...
     ```

-5. When you're satisfied commit the files to your local repository:
+4. When you're satisfied commit the files to your local repository:

     ```bash
     git commit -m "First version of application moved into github"
     ```

-6. Then synchronize your local repository to the Github website, using the following:
+5. Then synchronize your local repository to the Github website, using the following:

-    ```
+    ```bash
     git push origin master
     ```